 He worked as a janitor and a gas station attendant … yet he died a multimillionaire.

-- Who Ronald Read was: a blue-collar employee with a net worth of $8 million.
+- Ronald Read, who was a blue-collar worker yet accumulated a net worth of $8 million.

 - Three crucial steps that will contribute to your growing wealth.

-- And one useful tip that will simplify the way you choose stocks.
+- One useful tip that will simplify the way you choose stocks.

 Editor, Alpha Investor Report

 This post was originally written August 29, 2019 and updated on February 20, 2020.